plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 ---
 layout: post
 title: Is Google Analytics illegal?
-Austrian, French, Italian and Danish DPAs say so
+Several European Data Protection Authorities say so
-description: "Google Analytics is illegal say the Austrian, French, Italian and Danish Data Protection Authorities. "
+description: "Google Analytics is illegal according to the Austrian, French, Italian, Danish, Finnish, Norwegian and other European Data Protection Authorities. "
 slug: google-analytics-illegal
-date: 2022-01-17T05:22:22.464Z
+date: 2023-03-06T05:22:22.464Z
 author: marko-saric
 image: /uploads/is-google-analytics-illegal.png
 image-alt: Is Google Analytics illegal?
 ---
 Is Google Analytics illegal?
-Yes, say the Austrian, French, Italian and Danish Data Protection Authorities.
+Yes, say the Austrian, French, Italian, Danish, Finnish, Norwegian and other European Data Protection Authorities.
 Here's why.

 1. Ordered list
 {:toc}

-## Google Analytics is illegal say Austrian, French, Italian and Danish DPAs
+## Google Analytics is illegal say European DPAs

-The Austrian Data Protection Authority has decided that the use of Google Analytics [violates the GDPR](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) as it is "subject to surveillance by U.S. intelligence services and can be ordered to disclose data of European citizens to them".
+In January 2022, the Austrian Data Protection Authority decided that the use of Google Analytics [violates the GDPR](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) as it is "subject to surveillance by U.S. intelligence services and can be ordered to disclose data of European citizens to them".

 This is because [the CLOUD Act](https://en.wikipedia.org/wiki/CLOUD_Act) allows US authorities to demand personal data from Google, Facebook, Amazon and other US providers, even when they're operating (or hosting that data) in another jurisdiction.

-This is the first DPA decision regarding EEA-US data transfers and it's an exciting development for European privacy-first providers such as Plausible Analytics.
+This was the first DPA decision regarding EEA-US data transfers and it's an exciting development for European privacy-first providers such as Plausible Analytics.
 According to Max Schrems and the Noyb team, this decision is relevant for almost all European websites.

 Most websites use Google Analytics, Facebook Connect and/or other US-owned cloud services.
 There were similar recent cases concerning the use of [Stripe](https://noyb.eu/en/edps-sanctions-parliament-over-eu-us-data-transfers-google-and-stripe) and the use of [Cookiebot / Akamai](https://iapp.org/news/a/new-eu-data-blockage-as-german-court-would-ban-many-cookie-management-providers/).

 Noyb has [filed 101 complaints](https://noyb.eu/en/101-complaints-eu-us-transfers-filed) throughout Europe concerning sites using Google Analytics and Facebook Connect.
-Similar decisions are now expected to drop in Germany, the Netherlands and other EU member states.
+Similar decisions have since dropped in other EU member states including France, Italy, Denmark, Finland and Norway.

 You can read a more detailed [legal analysis here](https://gdprhub.eu/index.php?title=DSB_(Austria)_-_2021-0.586.257_(D155.027)).

 **Update February 10th 2022:** The French Data Protection Authority CNIL has now ruled the same as the Austrian DPA.
 The EU-US data transfer to Google Analytics is illegal.
 CNIL has ordered the French websites to comply with the GDPR.
 [More details here](https://www.cnil.fr/en/use-google-analytics-and-data-transfers-united-states-cnil-orders-website-manageroperator-comply).